Substance Abuse and Addiction Treatment Resources in Greenbelt

 Alcohol & Drug Rehab Centers in Greenbelt, Maryland

 There are numerous drug treatment facilities and alcohol treatment facilities that can help you.
-Before choosing a rehab facility, ask yourself questions such as, what results do you expect from a program?
+Before choosing a rehab facility, ask yourself questions such as, what results do you expect from a treatment program?
 What is the length of the program you are willing to attend?
 Does the treatment help individuals by substituting one drug for another, or does the program have a method of eliminating physical cravings?
 Will the program teach life skills to help me successfully re-enter daily life?
 Also, make sure to check into whether the center teaches nutritional tools you will need to learn to alleviate any intestinal issues you may have incurred from substance misuse.

 Residential Treatment Programs

 If you or a family member feels that it’s necessary to be removed from a toxic home environment, a residential treatment program might be the best option for rehab.
 An inpatient clinic is a temporary residence that offers 24/7 monitored care and will usually start with the detox process.
 You will receive intensive, compassionate group and individual therapy along with participation in other activities such as sports and nutritional guidance.
 You will also learn additional tools and techniques that can help reduce the risk of recurrence of use after you graduate the program and are discharged from the facility.

 Partial Hospitalization Programs

 A partial hospitalization program, also known as a PHP, lets you to go home nightly after several hours of therapy.
 You also participate in critical programs that are offered at an inpatient facility.
 Though partial hospitalization you can have the best of both worlds, since it offers daytime hours of therapy while still returning home at night.
 One of the key requirements for this program is that you go home to a highly supportive living situation.

 Outpatient Treatment Programs